Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis

-In this work, we propose a novel DT synthesis method to generate high-quality, long-term DT sequences with fast speed and low computation.
-It integrates kernel learning and ELM into a powerfully unified synthesis model to learn kernel similarity embedding for representing statistical stationarity in the spatial domain and stochastic repetitiveness in the temporal dimension of DT sequences.
-Specifically, we preprocess every input DT sequence $S_N$ ($N$ is the length of DT sequence), which is divided into two parts: explanatory frames and response frames.
-Then, our method uses a kernel function to replace the feature mapping function of the hidden layer of extreme learning machine, and thus the kernel similarity embedding is easily learned after training.
-Finally, the DT sequence is iteratively generated via the trained model of our method.
+In this work, we propose a novel DT synthesis method to generate high-quality, long-term DT sequences with high speed and low computation.
+We integrate kernel learning and ELM into a powerfully unified synthesis model to learn kernel similarity embeddings for representing the statistical stationarity in the spatial domain and stochastic repetitiveness in the temporal dimension of DT sequences.
+Specifically, we preprocess each input DT sequence $S_N$ ($N$ is the length of the sequence), which are divided into two parts: explanatory frames and response frames.
+Then, our method uses a kernel function to replace the feature mapping function of the hidden layer of the ELM, and thus the kernel similarity embedding is easily learned after training.
+Finally, the DT sequence is iteratively generated by our trained model.

 To summarize, this study makes the following salient contributions:

 \begin{itemize}